sophiakun/Kunisaki-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 ### **5. Iris Dataset — Hierarchical Clustering Scatter Plot**
 <img src="visualizations/iris_hc.png" alt="Iris Scree Plot" width="400">

+This plot shows the results of applying hierarchical agglomerative clustering using the Ward linkage method with 3 clusters.

 ## References:

 To see some of the resources I used, and for further reading, please reference the sources below.